deepbsd/deepbsd.github.io/_posts/2020-02-23-Bash_Pomodoro.markdown

 pass a '-b' argument if it should run in the bar, and pass no arguments if it should just run in the terminal.
 So far, it just runs in the terminal, either in a single line or on multiple lines.

+Also, I thought I could paste in little watch glyphs using Unicode characters, but then those didn't show up on some of my simpler terminal emulators.
+So I went back to just using asterisks.

+There was also the need to check whether the Sox 'play' command was installed and issue a warning if it wasn't.
+The `command -v` command was of use here.

+The entire script relies on a while loop at the bottom of the script, which calls the other functions as required.

+## Pause?

+Strictly speaking, I don't think I need a pause command.
+The whole idea of Pomodoro is to concentrate on what you're doing and *not* get side tracked.
+If the phone rings, let the caller leave a message.
+If wifey texts, look at it during a break.
+If your kid is stuck by the side of the road, then handle it during a break.
+If your boss interrupts you, well, then it's up to you how you handle it.
+But it seems to me that adding a pause function is counter-intuitive to what the Pomodoro Technique is all about.
+What do you think?

+## Going Forward